wp-plugins/support-great-writers/readme.txt

 == Upgrade Notice ==

+= 2.1.3 =
+* This version fixes the `Parse error: syntax error, unexpected '[' in SGW_Admin.class.php on line 205` error.

 = 2.1.2 =
 * This version fixes the `Parse error: syntax error, unexpected '[' in SGW_Widget.class.php on line 7` error.